-Scalable Video Coding (SVC) in Video Calls Explained
+Scalable Video Coding in Video Conferencing: A Practical Guide

 February 29, 2024

-Have you ever experienced the frustration of watching a choppy video due to slow internet?
+Have you ever experienced the frustration of watching a choppy video due to a slow internet connection?
 Scalable Video Coding (SVC) is designed to solve exactly that problem.
 It encodes video in layers, similar to peeling an onion.
-Each layer adds specific details – higher resolution or smoother motion – and can be stripped away for devices with lower power or unreliable connections.
-This means everyone gets the best version of the video that their technology can handle.
+Each layer adds specific detail – higher resolution or smoother motion – and can be stripped away for devices with less power or unreliable connections.
+This means everyone gets the best version of the video that their device and network can handle.

-In this article, we'll explore how SVC works, what it's good at, where it falls short, and how Digital Samba approaches adaptive video quality in practice.
+In this article, we'll explore how SVC works, what it's good at, where it falls short, and how it compares with simulcast for real-time video conferencing.

 Table of contents